curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 This is also a **false concession** since intro/extroversion isn't particularly relevant to Birner's argument.
 Plenty of introverted ppl do politicking -- that's why the idea of "in the shadows" or puppet-master-ing is reasonably well known.

+Added in tutorial: **false concession** because he's not granting anything -- the comparison via 'but' indicates he's disagreeing with a more fundamental point (and is condescending to Birner).

 > Just look at me!
 Or David McDonagh!